Arachnoiditis

 • Complications from spinal surgery or other invasive spinal procedures (procedures that involve breaking the skin)

-Inflammation can sometimes lead to scar tissue or scar adhesions, which cause the spinal nerves to “stick” together.
+Inflammation can sometimes lead to scar tissue or adhesions (bands of scar tissue that form on surfaces inside the body), which cause the spinal nerves to “stick” together.

-Some people with arachnoiditis will have debilitating muscle cramps, twitches, or spasms.
+These symptoms happen when the inflammation interferes with how the person’s spinal nerves work.
+Some people with arachnoiditis of the lower back have muscle cramps, twitches, or spasms that affect their daily lives and ability to function.
 It may also affect bladder, bowel, and sexual function.
-In serious cases, arachnoiditis may cause the lower limbs to be paralyzed.
+In serious cases, arachnoiditis can cause paralysis in the legs.

-Arachnoiditis remains a difficult condition to treat, and long-term outcomes are unpredictable.
-Most treatments focus on relieving chronic pain and improving symptoms that affect a person's daily functioning.
+Arachnoiditis is a complex condition to treat.
+Treatment focuses on relieving chronic pain and improving symptoms that affect the person's daily functioning.
+Learn more about pain and pain research

 Learn About Clinical Trials